 - Maneuverable – The Electrolux Ergorapido vacuum has a great level of maneuverability.
 The head of the vacuum is able to swivel a full 180 degrees, making cleaning the smaller hard to reach areas much easier.

 - Powerful – Although this is a smaller 2-in-1 vacuum, the Ergorapido has a strong level of suction.
 It was a strong performer across the board on all of the Modern Castle cleaning tests.

 - Budget friendly – Priced moderately, this is a fine option for anyone looking to save some cash, but who still wants a quality vacuum.

 For more information on the Electrolux Ergorapido visit Amazon.com.

 The following logs all major updates and changes made to this page.

 - August 6, 2018 – Updated the review score as part of our site-wide 1.0 scoring overhaul.
 Score decreased from 94% to 91%.

 Surprising Suction, Solid Value

 The Electrolux Ergorapido stick vacuum cleaner offers a surprising level of suction and overall performance.
-Priced at just under $100 the ErgoRapido is lightweight, cordless, and easily maneuverable.
+The ErgoRapido is lightweight, cordless, and easily maneuverable.
 The only downside is limited run time, as the battery only provides a 21 minute charge.
 Never-the-less, for smaller spaces or for those who prefer the convenience of cordless, the Electrolux Ergorapido lithium ion vacuum cleaner is an excellent performer.